 Location: Griffith Park Drive & Mineral Wells Road, Los Angeles, CA 90027

 This enchanting space is the only dedicated public in Pasadena and happens to be on a former staging ground for the 710 Freeway.
 There’s an app you can download so you can identify the plethora of plant species.
 Find out more here.

 Location: 275 Arlington Drive, Pasadena, CA 91105

 This breathtaking, authentic Japanese garden will immediately transport you to another world.
 It blends aesthetics and philosophical ideas to create an explosion of natural fragrances and sights.
 It features three different gardens to create one surreal experience.
 Begin with the Zen meditation garden, then wander along the Chisen or “wet-strolling” garden and end at the Shoin Building with an authentic tatami-mat teahouse.
-Find out more here.
+While the gardens are currently closed, there are plans to reopen in early 2022 Find out more here.

 Location: 6100 Woodley Ave, Los Angeles

 8. Blue Ribbon Garden At The Walt Disney Concert Hall

 The rooftop of one of the city’s major attractions, The Walt Disney Concert Hall, is probably the last place you’d expect to find tranquility.
 But here, hiding in plain sight, you get a beautifully manicured garden.
 You’ll get to marvel at Frank Gehry’s gleaming masterpiece and the porcelain roses that pay tribute to Lillian Disney’s two favorite things (porcelain and roses).